-The head is a hemispheroidal shape and hyaline cartilage covers its smooth articular surface.
+The head is a hemispheroidal shape, with hyaline cartilage covering its smooth articular surface.
 In the anatomical position, the head faces in a medial, superior and posterior direction where it articulates with the glenoid fossa of the scapula.

 The anatomical neck is a slight narrowing below the articular surface of the head.
 Here, the joint capsule of the shoulder joint is attached.

-The intertubercular sulcus is an indentation located between the two tubercles and is also sometimes referred to as the bicipital groove.
+The intertubercular sulcus is an indentation located between the two tubercles.
+It is sometimes referred to as the bicipital groove.
 The long tendon of the biceps brachii and a branch of the ascending circumflex humeral artery are located within the sulcus.
 The sulcus consists of a lateral lip and a medial lip.
-The tendon of the pectoralis major muscle attaches on to the lateral lip and the teres major tendon attaches on to the medial lip.
+The tendon of the pectoralis major muscle attaches on to the lateral lip, while the teres major tendon attaches on to the medial lip.
 In addition, the tendon of lattisimus dorsi attaches to the posterior aspect.